zachmayer/caretEnsemble/README.md

 # Code of Conduct:
 Please note that this project is released with a [Contributor Code of Conduct](https://github.com/zachmayer/caretEnsemble/blob/master/.github/CONTRIBUTING.md).
 By participating in this project you agree to abide by its terms.

+# Package development
+This packages uses a Makefile.
+Run `make all` to run linting, tests, test coverage, and R CMD CHECK.
+This is helpful for locally debugging PR failures.